josephworkoff/Risk/README.md

 <h2>URL Options:</h2>

+Local games are played with two players at one screen, or one player against an AI player.<br>

-?online parameter triggers an internet game.
+?online parameter queues for an internet game, which will begin when two clients access the URL at once.
 No other URL options will be applied if this option exists.<br>

-Local games support the following setup parameters:<br><br>
+Local games support the following setup parameters:<br>

 Bots can be enabled with " ?bots=[1|2] ". <br>
 The delay before bots' actions can be changed with " ?bots=[1|2]&delay=[time in ms]] ".<br>